petershin/liferay-learn/docs/commerce/latest/en/store-management/countries-configuration-reference.md

 ---
 # Countries Configuration Reference

-By default, Liferay includes over 240 countries, but you can add more countries if needed.
-To do this,
+By default, Liferay includes over 240 countries, but you can add countries if needed.
+When adding or editing countries, you can add states, provinces, or other administrative regions for use with shipping addresses.
+Also, you can determine which countries are available for each channel or deactivate countries altogether.

+## Adding Countries

 1. Open the *Global Menu* (![Global Menu](../images/icon-applications-menu.png)), go to the *Commerce* tab, and click *Countries*.